 Ricky Enger: Absolutely, I am really excited about it as well.
 Thank you so much, Douglas, for joining us and for sharing what you have, because sharing your journey is powerful too.
 And I just am so looking forward to people having the opportunity to do this.
 So, thanks for spending a little time with us.
 And for the listeners, don't go away, stay tuned.
 And next up is the first Insights and Sound Bites.
 Thanks so much.

 Voice 1: You cannot do this alone.
-You need people experiencing the same thing.
+You need people who are experiencing the same thing.

 Voice 2: Probably the hardest part was just navigating through the emotions of it.